Generalized numerical radius and related inequalities: Inequalities involving for products of operators

-Then, $AX= =XA^*$ but $AX\neq =XA$. \item We note that if $A$ is a selfadjoint operator such $AX = XA^*$, then by Fuglede's theorem $A$ double commutes with $X$. \end{enumerate} \end{remark}

-On the other hand, in order to obtain more refinements, we need the following results obtained by Bhatia and Zhan in \cite{BZ1, BZ2}. \begin{lemma} Let $T = A + iB \in \mathcal{B}_p(H)$ with $2\leq p<\infty$.
+In order to obtain more refinements for the case $w_N=w_p$, we need the following results obtained by Bhatia and Zhan in \cite{BZ1, BZ2}. \begin{lemma} Let $T = A + iB \in \mathcal{B}_p(H)$ with $2\leq p<\infty$.
 If $A $ is positive and $B$ is selfadjoint then

 Also when both $A$ and $B$ are positive then

 \end{lemma} Recall that an operator $A\in \bh$ is called accretive if $Re(A)\geq 0$ and analogously $A$ is dissipative if $Im(A)\geq 0$.
 Using these definitions, we have the following statement. \begin{theorem} Let $A\in\bh$, $X\in \mathcal{B}_p(H)$ with $2\leq p<\infty$ and $X$ accretive, then